dannyRua/holbertonschool-shell/basics/README.md

+LINUX COMMANDS

+Using a script i could...

-Script that prints the absolute path nameof this file
+pwd > prints the absolute path nameof this file ls > list the content of the directory